afreennizar66/Data-Analytics-Projects/README.md

-This GitHub profile features 7 Data Analytics and Machine Learning projects that showcase my skills in data collection, preprocessing, cleaning, visualization, modeling, and interpretation using real-world datasets.
+This GitHub profile features 7 Data Analytics/Machine Learning projects and a portfolio that showcase my skills in data collection, preprocessing, cleaning, visualization, modeling, and interpretation using real-world datasets.

  1. **In-Vehicle Coupon Recommendation Prediction (x23271728_coupon_prediction.py)**
     - Goal: Predict coupon acceptance using demographic and behavioral patterns.